 You can use this knowledge to reach even the most traumatized of clients, work more confidently and develop a much larger repertoire of strategies.
 Why and how?
 Very often, perhaps most often, our clients process and encode traumatic memories in non-conscious, non-rational ways.
 In Mindfulness approaches, being in the “here and now” is a way of strengthening the self and personality so that these non-conscious memories can be safely integrated.
 Hypnosis is, of course, a non-conscious way of reaching and processing traumatic memories.
 It also lends itself beautifully to trauma treatment.
 Whether one focuses on mindfulness or hypnosis, as you will see in the conference you can help a client heal from trauma in respectful, subtle and unobtrusive ways that do not re-traumatize or make the trauma worse, thus making your results more effective and longer lasting.

 For this small but potent conference on healing from trauma, we have gathered together some of the top names in experiential methods of trauma treatment, with an emphasis on people who have been “in the trenches” working with clients every day.
 Some have been seeing clients for decades and in some difficult situations such as in prisons.

 We have asked them to give you their best strategies for treating trauma using experiential techniques, including Ericksoninan hypnosis and mindfulness approaches.
 In this conference, they will share with you their tips and strategies and show you how to dramatically improve your performance when working with your clients who have been traumatized.

 “Join us for this online conference and instantly begin learning how you can create breakthrough change with your clients who are dealing with trauma.”

-Attend at anytime and from anywhere…
+Attend at anytime (no fixed dates) and from anywhere…

 without spending 1000′s of dollars on conference fees, airfares and hotels.